 Monica's - a wonderful Italian Restaurant in Iowa City with a celiac friendly menu

 Findmeglutenfree is an amazing free app with a database of restaurants that offer gluten free menu options.
 You can search by destination and food category.
 It includes customer reviews often written by people with celiac disease.
-This has been a great resource for finding celiac friendly restaurants.
+This is truly a great resource for finding celiac friendly restaurants.

 Once you choose a restaurant, call ahead and inform the staff you have celiac disease then ask the following million-dollar question: “How do you prevent cross-contamination?”
 You will usually get one of the following three answers that will determine if you can safely eat there: